Early Career Seed Grant Scheme

 The amount of time that has passed post-PhD will be counted so as not to disadvantage you in being able to apply.
 The VCA will confirm your eligibility prior to assessment of your application.
 You can contact us before applying if you are uncertain of eligibility.

-Q: Is clinical work considered a career break for the purposes of an Early Career Seed Grant?
+Q: Is clinical work or other professional work considered a career break for the purposes of an Early Career Seed Grant?

 Q: Can you please advise on the suitability of my project for this funding scheme?
 Are there any priority areas for this funding scheme?